-The National Catholic Education Commission (NCEC) and Independent Schools Council of Australia (ISCA) jointly publish the Schools Privacy Compliance Manual, which contains detailed information about the APPs, notifiable data breaches and other privacy related issues relevant to schools.
+The National Catholic Education Commission (NCEC) and Independent Schools Australia (ISA) jointly publish the Schools Privacy Compliance Manual, which contains detailed information about the APPs, notifiable data breaches and other privacy related issues relevant to schools.

 The information contained on this website is of a general nature only and does not constitute legal advice.
 There may be other obligations imposed on schools in relation privacy and confidential information.
 If your school needs further help with a privacy related issue, you can also contact the Catholic Schools New South Wales Legal Hotline on 1800 4Catholic Schools New South Wales (1800 427 679).

 Permission Proforma for the use of Student Photographs – Revised 10th April 2014